BrunoCostaGH/XP-SLC-Integration/AutoGHDforZibo/README.md

 **Multi-Stage Aircraft Detection:** Utilizes multiple parameters, including aircraft plugin, directory, and ICAO code, for precise and reliable aircraft identification.

+**Event-based Jetway Monitoring:** Utilizes a handler that continuously monitors the jetway's state, ensuring it remains connected to the aircraft and preventing unintended detachment while the jetway is in use.

 ### Service Management
 **Automatic Stage Management:** Automatically manages service calls when 'Start Service Crews On Ground' and 'Start Flight Leg' options are selected.

 **Automated Service Activation:** The plugin automatically calls ground services when doors are opened, streamlining the loading and boarding processes.

+**Automated Door Management:** The plugin automatically manages the doors during service calls, when this option is enabled.

 ### Settings and Preferences
 **Persistent Settings:** The plugin retains user preferences and settings, providing a consistent and personalized experience.